joycebrofar/TheEyesHaveIt.com-Book-Exchange/README.md

 outlet for selling books.
 Thus, a service code is an important indicator of potential buyers.

 ### For this case, develop these diagrams:
-1. A fully developed description for two (2) use cases: Add seller and Record a book order
+1. A fully developed description for two (2) use cases: Add seller and Record a book order.
-2. A CRUD table showing use cases and corresponding domain class
+2. A CRUD table showing use cases and corresponding domain class.

 ## Reference:
 Satzinger, J., Jackson, and R., Burd, S. (2015).
 Systems Analysis and Design in a Changing World